Table of Contents[Hide][Show]

 - Kalahari Indoor Waterpark Entrance | Credit: Amanda Williams

 We’ve not yet hit this waterpark in Lake Delton.
-The Wilderness Resort boasts four indoor and four outdoor waterparks totaling more than 500,000 square feet (that’s 12 football fields) for families to enjoy.
+The Wilderness Resort boasts four indoor and four outdoor waterparks.
+That totals more than 500,000 square feet (that’s 12 football fields) for families to enjoy.

 The Wilderness Resort also offers mini-golf, go-karts, mega arcades, laser tag, climbing wall experiences, a zip line and Room Escapes.
 There certainly seems to be a lot to do and we have listed this property as the next place we simply need to experience when we travel again to “the Waterpark Capital of the World!”

-The indoor waterpark has several jungle-themed slides and water activities.
-There’s a “beached pirate ship” for youngsters.
-The indoor theme park includes rides for smaller kids, bumper cars, a climbing wall, and a large arcade.
+The indoor waterpark has a pretty rad “beached pirate ship” for youngsters.
+The indoor theme park includes rides for smaller kids, bumper cars, a climbing wall, and an arcade.
+The rides are included with your stay and the kids spent more time doing the rides than the slides.

 - Go Karts at Tom Foolery’s on site at Kalahari Resort.
 Photo credit: Amanda Williams

-If you want to escape the waterpark scene for a bit and just enjoy a simple slide and a really nice sandy beach, Sunset Beach Resort is the ultimate in simple and rustic, but relaxing and affordable accommodations to simply chill in the beautiful northwoods.
+If you want to simply enjoy a no-fuss slide and a really nice sandy shore, Sunset Beach Resort is the ultimate in simple and rustic, but relaxing and affordable accommodations to simply chill in the beautiful northwoods.